unyt-org/uix-template-hello-uix/README.md

 Compilation of the TS files is not required.
 The project can be deployed as is.
 There is a devcontainer set up, containing the latest deno version.

-To run the project, you deno has to be installed: hit `CTRL`+`F5` to launch the project with the launch configuration.
+To run the project, Deno has to be installed: hit `CTRL`+`F5` to launch the project with the launch configuration.

 With the `--live` option, frontend browser tabs are automatically reloaded when a file has changed, which is useful for development, but should not be used in production.